It takes BOTH sides

 Q: What kind of insurance does the freight broker provide?

 A: Freight broker may provide insurance for cargo transportation operations, and each broker individually determines it based on the number of freight commissions and other cost factors for such services.

-Let us deliver your freight and you’ll be surprised by
+Let us deliver your shipment and you’ll be surprised